 Peking Duck - A favourite of the emperor's court and the upper-class elite during the Qing Dynasty (1644-1911), Peking duck quickly spread throughout Chinese society to become a national favourite and a symbol of China.

-Day 13: Depart Beijing

-Meals: B
+Days 9: Depart Beijing Meals: B

-Today you will be transferred from your hotel to the airport, according to the departure time of your onward flight.
+You will be transferred from your hotel to the airport, according to the departure time of your onward flight.